Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Background theory

 \subsection{Mapping the $B_0$ and $B_1$ fields}

 For $B_0$ and $B_1$ mapping, one can adopt the strategy proposed in Ref.~\cite{Borreguero2024}, extending its use to simultaneously obtain maps of $B_0(\vec{r})$ and $B_1(\vec{r})$ with immunity to spatial distortions.
+A schematic of the pipeline is shown in Figure~\ref{fig:spdspipeline}.
 The extended method is based on three fast, low-resolution SPRITE sequences that are identical except for their nominal flip angles ($\alpha_\text{\emph{i},nom}$) and dead times ($T_\text{\emph{i},d}$), each producing a reconstruction $\rho_i$.
-Ideally, these sequences should be applied to a structureless phantom with homogeneous $T_1$ that fills the available imaging volume.
+Ideally, these sequences should be applied to a structureless phantom with homogeneous and known $T_1$ that fills the available imaging volume.

 Analogously to the SPDS approach, the phase maps $\text{arg}(\rho_{1})$ and $\text{arg}(\rho_{2})$ are cropped to a common mask and subsequently unwrapped in three dimensions.
 Their subtraction yields a map of deviations in the main field: